Majority Snowdon II soundbar review

 The built-in sub-woofer packs a punch and while it doesn’t replace having a separate sub, it does suitably enhance the sound.
 This is great news if you enjoy listening to music yet feel your TV’s speakers miss something.

-For the price, there’s no real reason to criticise the inputs, other than to mention, we’d like an HDMI input as this would make it easier to connect to TVs and other devices.
+For the price, there’s no real reason to criticise the inputs, other than to mention, we’d like the Majority Snowdon II Soundbar to also have an HDMI input as this would make it easier to connect to TVs and other devices.

 Unlike other soundbars we’ve reviewed, having the AUX input on the side is a nice touch, especially as this allows for easy access.